Contents

 Well, we have news for you, most people don’t read purchasing policies.

 Purchasing is just one step in the whole process of something your employees are trying to achieve.
-That could be finishing up a project, a team event – In another way, creating value for your company.
+That could be finishing up a project, a high-performing procurement teams event – In another way, creating value for your company.

 So they follow the process which is more convenient to them, They don’t care whether if that is the standard process.